Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Fiji?

 It depends on the Fijian network the eSIM rides and whether the plan includes it.
 Vodafone Fiji has rolled out 5G in urban and high-density areas, an early move for the Pacific, while Digicel Fiji runs 4G/LTE across populated zones, with the densest coverage on the main islands around Suva, Nadi and Lautoka.
-Simscanner does not yet publish a verified per-brand 5G figure for Fiji; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Fiji in the speed section.

 How do I activate an eSIM before arriving in Fiji?